 Note also that the output of the dynamic event feed is not “well-formatted XML” while the contest is running: the opening <contest> element will not have a corresponding </contest> until the contest is finished (“finalized”).

-One additional important note applies if you are running a multi-site contest (meaning, you are running multiple PC2 Servers, as described in the section on Server Startup) and also the XML Event Feed is to be used as input to an external tool (for example, a tool such as the “ICPCTools Resolver”; see Error!
+One additional important note applies if you are running a multi-site contest (meaning, you are running multiple PC2 Servers, as described in the section on Server Startup) and also the XML Event Feed is to be used as input to an external tool (for example, a tool such as the “ICPCTools Resolver”; see https://tools.icpc.globalError!
 Hyperlink reference not valid.).
 The PC2 XML Event Feed will automatically include information for teams at all sites (regardless of the site at which the Event Feed is generated).
-However, it is important to insure that all teams in the contest have unique team numbers.
-This is because the XML Event Feed outputs the team ID (team number), and does not distinguish between teams at different sites (the CLICS specifications were written without regard for the ability to run a multi-site contest as supported in PC2).
+However, it is important to ensure that all teams in the contest have unique team numbers.
+This is because the XML Event Feed outputs the team ID (team number) and does not distinguish between teams at different sites (the CLICS specifications were written without regard for the ability to run a multi-site contest as supported in PC2).
 By default, team numbers at each site in a PC2 multi-site contest start with “1” (so, there is a “team1” at Site 1, a “team1” at Site 2, and so forth).
 This is incompatible with the current ICPCTools Resolver (and possibly with other tools as well).

 To avoid this problem, when using the PC2 Admin “Generate Accounts” function to generate accounts for each site, be sure to use the “Start Account Number At…” field on the “Generate Accounts” pane to specify a different “starting account number” for teams at each site (for example, specify “Start Account Number at: 101” for teams at Site 1; specify “Start Account Number at: 201” for teams at Site 2, etc.).
-This will insure that the team IDs inserted into the XML Event Feed will be unique for each team across all contest sites, as required by some external tools.
+This will ensure that the team IDs inserted into the XML Event Feed will be unique for each team across all contest sites, as required by some external tools.

 Appendix M – PC2 Web Services